Turkey Vulture

 Reproduction:

-Turkey vultures nest on rocky surfaces, tree cavities, ledges, hollow logs, abandoned hawk or heron nests, thickets, or mammal burrows.
-They do not build full nests, and instead scrape out a spot in soil or leaf litter or rearrange vegetation or rotting wood to lay their eggs.
+Turkey vultures nest on rocky surfaces and ledges, and in tree cavities, hollow logs, thickets, mammal burrows, and occasionally in old dilapidated buildings or structures.
+They do not build nests, and instead scrape out a spot in soil or leaf litter or rearrange vegetation or rotting wood to contain their eggs.
 These nest sites are typically isolated from human presence or disturbance.
 Turkey vultures will lay one to three eggs, which both parents will incubate for up to 41 days.
 When courting, mating pairs will perform a “follow flight” display where one bird leads the other through a series of twists and turns through the air.

 Sounds: